Darragh-Tammaro/Instagram-Following-Follower-Checker/README.md

 7) Once downloaded, place the python script in the same folder as <b> following.json </b> and <b> followers_1.json </b>

 # Extra information

+This script can also be used to see who unfollowed you if you are unsure.
+Just use a previous followers.json file and the downloaded new one to see the usernames of who have unfollowed you.

 NOTHING IN THE SCRIPT HAS TO BE CHANGED